-Characters in the Impression monospaced fonts are (as the name suggests) all of the same width.
+Letters and other characters in the Character monospaced fonts are (as the name suggests) all of the same width.
 They are suitable for 9-pin and those 24-pin printers that cannot support proportional printing.
 They are almost identical in appearance to the Archimedes system font.

-The other Impression fonts are proportionally spaced (the characters vary in width), and are suitable for those printers that support proportional printing.
+The other Character fonts are proportionally spaced (the characters vary in width), and are suitable for those printers that support proportional printing.
 You will probably find that the proportional fonts are easier to read when displayed on the screen.